 Today the route is known as the ‘Forgotten Highway’ and is fast developing as a popular tourist attraction.
 It played a crucial part in not only the development of Ceres, but also many a town between here and Kimberly.

-Today three restaurants owned by former newspaper editors and journalists Reint & Karien Grobler proudly line this beautiful stretch of road with its rich road-building heritage.
+Today two restaurants owned by former newspaper editors and journalists Reint & Karien Grobler proudly line this beautiful stretch of road with its rich road-building heritage.